SpeciesFileGroup/install_taxonworks/development/native/macos.md

 Download the source code from Github:

 ```
+cd src  # or wherever you otherwise elected to put the project source code
 git clone https://github.com/SpeciesFileGroup/taxonworks.git
 cd taxonworks
 ```

 At this point you may see a message regarding a particular version of Ruby.
-Install that version of Ruby with the command provided in the terminal.
+Install that version of Ruby with the commands provided below in the terminal.
 It will look something like this (for more, e.g. to set as default [see here](https://rvm.io/rubies/default)):
 ```
 rvm install 2.4.3
+rvm --default 2.4.3
 ```
+This installs the Ruby version currently being used, and makes it the default.
+At this point, you can verify this with `rvm list` which will indicate all Ruby versions managed by RVM and their status.

 Now it is time to install the required gems and npm dependencies.
 Inside the `taxonworks` directory do
 ```
 gem install bundle
 ```
 (You may have a problem installing the gem `rmagick` having to do with `Package MagickCore was not found in the pkg-config search path.`.
-If so, execute `find /usr/local -name MagickCore.pc`, and use it in the following line: `PKG_CONFIG_PATH='(use what you got as a result of the 'find' line)' gem install rmagick`)
+If so, execute `find /usr/local -name MagickCore.pc`, and use it in the following line: `PKG_CONFIG_PATH='<remove the file name and extension from what you got as a result of the 'find' line and use that>' gem install rmagick`)
 ```
 bundle
 yarn